pmndrs/react-nil/readme.md

 #### Nothing to see here ...

 Quite so.
-This package allows you to bring Reacts high-level component abstraction to Node, or whereever you need it.
+This package allows you to bring Reacts high-level component abstraction to Node, or wherever you need it.
 Why not manage your REST endpoints like routes on the client, users as components with mount/unmount lifecycles, self-contained separation of concern and clean side-effects.
 Suspense for requests, etc.

 You can try a small demo here: https://codesandbox.io/s/react-nil-mvpry